MeetmeLeave/graphql-validity/README.md

 The current road map:

-1. Stabilization, tests, examples, etc.
+1. Stabilization, tests, examples, docs, etc.
 2. Adding optional performance checks to track speed of each call
 3. Adding optional built in logging of requests
 4. Adding third party output options like warnings/info etc along data and errors